AdguardTeam/CodeGuidelines/Go/Markdown.md

     Markdown renderers that strip `id`s.

  *  <a href="#li-7b291978" id="li-7b291978" name="li-7b291978">§</a>
-    Use either link references or link destinations only.
+    Use either link references or link destinations only, unless making a table of contents.
 Put all link reference definitions at the end of the second-level block.

  *  <a href="#li-4e14be4c" id="li-4e14be4c" name="li-4e14be4c">§</a>
-    Use `none` as the info string for plain text or custom formats.
+    Use `none` as the info string for plain text or custom formats, such as adblock rules.

  *  <a href="#li-6f29ab84" id="li-6f29ab84" name="li-6f29ab84">§</a>
-    Use the IDs that GitHub would generate in order for this to work both on GitHub and most other Markdown renderers.
+    <del>Use the IDs that GitHub would generate in order for this to work both
+    on GitHub and most other Markdown renderers.</del>

+    This rule is obsoleted by the [rule about `names`][names].

  *  <a href="#li-fe52a949" id="li-fe52a949" name="li-fe52a949">§</a>
     When a code block interrupts a flow of a sentence, the line following the